Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: General Results

-In iterative learning algorithms, it is usually difficult to directly calculate the mutual information and KL-divergence between the input and the final output \citep{paninski2003estimation,nguyen2010estimating,mcallester2020formal}.
-However, by applying the law of total expectation and conditioning the information-theoretic quantities on the output model parameters $\theta^{(t-1)}=\{\theta_1,\ldots,\theta_{t-1}\}$ from previous iterations, we are able to calculate the upper bound iteratively.
-In the next section, we apply the iterated generalization error bound to a classification problem under a specific generative model---the bGMM.
-This simple model allows us to derive a tractable upper bound on the generalization error as a function of iteration number $t$ that we can compute numerically.
+In iterative learning algorithms, by applying the law of total expectation and conditioning the information-theoretic quantities on the output model parameters $\theta^{(t-1)}=\{\theta_1,\ldots,\theta_{t-1}\}$ from previous iterations, we are able to calculate the gen-error iteratively.
+In the next section, we apply the exact iterated gen-error in Theorem \ref{Thm:exact gen} to a classification problem under a specific generative model---the bGMM.
+This simple model allows us to derive a tractable characterization on the gen-error as a function of iteration number $t$ that we can compute numerically.